Neighbor island district health offices will now decide county coronavirus vaccine distribution decisions

 “We’re finally starting to see that uptick,” Char said.

-As the age qualification for the vaccine moves down, the health department will need to re-estimate its number of those who still need to be vaccinated to account for those who were able to get a dose through their jobs as essential workers, which now includes restaurant and hotel employees.

-Char was concerned about the slow uptick in cases as restrictions have been lifted.
+Char is concerned about the slow uptick in cases as restrictions have been lifted.

 “We obviously still need to be very, very cautious, we still need to wear our masks, we should not be gathering in large social groups,” she said.